Moving to Boston: A Grad Student’s Guide to Renting in Boston

 When to Start Looking

-It’s almost never too early to start looking into the housing/rental market as you consider the different programs or schools you want to apply to.
+It’s almost never too early to start looking into the housing/rental market.
+As you begin applying to graduate schools, don’t be shy about researching housing.
 That way, you’ll have some time to get acquainted with the regional market and what’s realistic to expect within your budget, location, and timing of the move.

-Ideally, you’ll receive your notice of acceptance into a grad program with plenty of time to consider all the logistics of moving – usually sometime in late March or early April if you’re starting in the fall semester.
+Ideally, you’ll receive your graduate program acceptance letter with plenty of time to consider all the logistics of moving.
+Usually you’ll hear back sometime in late March or early April if you’re starting in the fall semester.
 As soon as you put down your tuition deposit, it’s time to really start looking!
 Boston is known for its concentration of great universities, so it’s a very heavily student-populated city.
-This means that many leases tend to open up for new tenants to move in around August-September, but it also makes the rental market incredibly competitive, especially as you get closer to the end of the summer.
+This means that many leases tend to open up for new tenants to move in around August-September.
+On the other hand, the number of students in Boston makes the rental market incredibly competitive, especially in late summer.

 For that reason, and to avoid moving on Boston’s busiest move-in weekend (more on that below!), it’s probably best to secure your lease sometime in May or June, with a move-in date at least a week before classes begin.
-That way you will have plenty of time to coordinate the details of moving in before you need to worry about your school work – especially if you’re going to be juggling full- or part-time work, too!
+That way, you can settle in to Boston before you start worrying about school work.

 Move in day for college students in the Allston neighborhoods.
 Students move in on Pratt Street.
 Boston Globe staff Photo by John Tlumacki

 For many students, the move to grad school has a few more considerations than the move to undergrad.
-You may be moving farther away, with family in tow, or starting over in a new field, while also trying to support yourself in a new environment.
-For some, the adjustment to city life (and prices) can be tough, so you want to be honest with yourself about what you need, versus what you want, from your living situation.
+Maybe you’ll be moving farther away, with family in tow.
+Or maybe you’ll be starting over in a new field, while also trying to support yourself in a new environment.
+For some, the adjustment to city life (and prices!) can be tough.
+Whatever your circumstances, be honest with yourself about what you need, versus what you want, from your living situation.

-Consider first any hard limitations you might have, like how much money you can spend and when you can actually move in.
+Consider first any hard limitations you might have, like budget and move-in date.
 Those will be the two major limiting factors on the rental units that are available to you.
 Keep in mind that Boston’s rental market can have a lot of up-front costs.
-As someone who made the move from a relatively inexpensive and easy-to-rent area of the Midwest, it was a little shocking to learn that between broker’s fees, security deposits, and landlords requiring first and last months’ rent, the initial cost of moving to Boston can be several times the monthly rent.
+As someone used to renting in the Midwest, I was surprised at all the fees involved in Boston leases.
+Between broker’s fees, security deposits, and landlords requiring first and last months’ rent, the initial cost of moving to Boston can be several times the monthly rent.

-All that said, there are certainly landlords who are willing to negotiate on some of these costs or waive certain requirements based on your application, which includes information like your credit score and rental history.
+All that said, there are certainly landlords who are willing to negotiate on some of these costs.
+They typically make these decisions based on your application, which includes information like your credit score and rental history.
 You can always look for units that don’t require a deposit, or where the landlord is willing to accept only the first month’s rent rather than first and last.
 Beware though, if the price sounds too good to be true, it probably is!
-Rental scams are an unfortunate reality of many online rental listing sites, so keep an eye out for signs that a listing is fake.
+Rental scams are an unfortunate reality, so keep an eye out for signs that a listing is fake.

 Buildings with apartments for rent in Back Bay, Boston.

-Aside from the financial considerations of moving to Boston, you’ll want to think about any other day-to-day logistics that come into play.
+Aside from the financial considerations of moving to Boston, you’ll want to think about day-to-day logistics.
 Think about where you’ll need to be: Are you commuting to work and then school?
 Will you have a car, or rely on public transportation?
 Are you willing to sacrifice the square footage of the suburbs for the convenience of the city?
 If so, how far are you willing to walk, and what kind of access will you have to the MBTA?
-If not, do you plan to take the Commuter Line into the city, or find parking near Boston Common?
-Of course, all of these elements have varying costs associated with them, but it will be easier to compare between neighborhoods once you’ve narrowed your search by the rentals that are available to you, rather than starting with a neighborhood in mind.
+If not, do you plan to take the Commuter Rail into the city, or find parking near Boston Common?
+Once you know your transportation needs, it will be easier to compare neighborhoods and apartments.

 An insider tip after a year of living in the city: Boston feels much bigger than it is!
 If you’re worried about the cost of the MBTA subway (known locally as “the T”) or bus fares, you should know that in the city center, anywhere within a two to three-three stop radius is usually no farther than a fifteen-minute walk.
-And while there’s nothing better than taking in the city on a beautiful day as you walk to Emerson’s campus through the Boston Common, it is pretty cold for several months of the year, so living close to a bus or T station is likely in your best interests.
+Boston is a beautiful city, so walking in the warmer months can save you some money.
+During the winter, though, it can get pretty cold, so living close to a bus or T stop is helpful.

-If you’re looking for somewhere commutable from outside the city (where rent can be a bit lower), you’ll want to stick close to the commuter rail routes, though you may still need to drive or walk to the station.
-The T’s Green Line, Red Line, and Orange Line all converge within a five-minute walk of Emerson’s campus, so you can’t go wrong living in any nearby neighborhood.
-Though, as a regular Green Line rider, I will say that the Orange and Red lines tend to make up for what they lack in historical value with slightly more reliability and speed.
+If you’re planning to live outside the city for cheaper rent, you’ll want to stick close to the commuter rail.
+From the commuter rail you can access the T’s Green Line, Red Line, or Orange Line.
+All three of those lines bring you within a 10-minute walk from Emerson’s campus.
+Though, as a Green Line rider, I will say that the Orange and Red lines tend to be more reliable.

-To learn more about where many of our grad students live, check out our “Where to Live in Boston” series, featuring popular neighborhoods like Allston, Jamaica Plain, and Somerville.
+To learn more about where many of our grad students live, check out our “Where to Live in Boston” series.
+This page features popular neighborhoods like East Boston, Allston, Jamaica Plain, and more.

 Finding Housing Help